 In terms of classifications of people who enter a property, South Carolina recognizes four classifications, namely:

-- Adult trespassers – these are deemed people who enter a property with the owner’s permission.
+These are deemed people who enter a property with the owner’s permission.
 A property owner does not owe any type of care to a trespasser other than not to inflict wanton or willful injury or purposefully hurt the person.

-- Invitees – these are people that enter a property with an invitation to enter the property.
+These are people that enter a property with an invitation to enter the property.
 The person’s entry should be connected with the owner’s property or an activity that allows the invitee onto the property.
 Typically, there is some sort of mutual benefit between the property owner and invitee.
 For instance, a customer at a restaurant or a pest control company are examples of invitees.
 Property owners are required to exercise reasonable care to prepare a property and make sure it is safe for the invitees.
 Further, the property owner had a duty to warn invitees only of any hidden or latent dangers of which the owner should have knowledge or does have knowledge.

-- Children – there tend to be various degrees of care depending on the reason a child is on the property.
+There tend to be various degrees of care depending on the reason a child is on the property.

-- Licensees – licensees are people that enter a property without consent.
+Licensees are people that enter a property without consent.
 These people enter a property for their own benefit and not the benefit of the property owner.
 A licensee is considered a person who is allowed on the property but who is not necessarily invited by the property owner, yet remains on the property only by the owner’s consent.
 Examples of licensees include someone on the property who is asking for directions or a dinner guest to the owner’s home.
 Contrary to the duty that is owed to invitees, a property owner does not have a duty to discover or look for any dangers or defects on and around the property or to otherwise render the premises safe for the licensee.

 What Care Do Property Owners Owe to Children?